datoeltoel/serpro-climate-carbon-monitoring/README.md

-# SERPRO Climate & Carbon Monitoring [PROTOTYPE - JUST FOR PORTFOLIO]
+# SERPRO Climate & Carbon Monitoring

 Climate intelligence and spatial monitoring platform for the **Seruyan Restoration Ecosystem Project (SERPRO)** by PT Kalamanthana Alam Lestari.
+** Disclimer, this website is just for portfolio @2026 | Ziyadatul Hikmah

 ## Boundary and scope model